Kulturkampf: Pre-1871

 Anti-Catholic caricature in the Munich Leuchtkugeln, 1848.
 A warning not to rejoice yet.
 The Catholic cleric as a fox and blind passenger on the wagon of progress, in order to later reverse the course of history.

 By the mid-19th century, liberal policies had also come to dominate Germany and the separation of church and state became a prominent issue.
-The Kulturkampf in Prussia is usually bracketed by the years 1871 and 1878, with the Catholic Church officially announcing its end in 1880.
-However, the struggle in Germany had been an ongoing matter without definite beginning and the years 1871 to 1878 only mark its culmination in Prussia.
+The Kulturkampf in Prussia is usually bracketed by the years 1871 and 1878, with the Catholic Church officially announcing its end in 1880; however, the struggle in Germany had been an ongoing matter without definite beginning and the years 1871 to 1878 only mark its culmination in Prussia.
 In the wake of other European countries, most German states had taken the first steps in secularisation well before unification.
 Predominantly Catholic Baden was at the forefront of curbing the power of the Catholic Church, as in the Baden Church Dispute (1852–1854) and the Kulturkampf Baden (1864–1876).

 Other examples are Prussia (1830s, 1850, 1859, and 1969), Württemberg (1859/1862), Bavaria (Bayerischer Kulturkampf, 1867), Hesse-Nassau or Hesse-Darmstadt.

-In the 1837 Kölner Wirren ('Cologne Confusion') of legal and policy issues regarding the children of mixed Protestant-Catholic marriages, Prussia's final settlement was considered a defeat for the state as it had given in to demands of the Catholic Church.
+In the 1837 Kölner Wirren (Cologne Confusion) of legal and policy issues regarding the children of mixed Protestant-Catholic marriages, Prussia's final settlement was considered a defeat for the state as it had given in to the demands of the Catholic Church.
 In 1850, Prussia again had a dispute with the church about civil marriage and primary schools and in 1852, it issued decrees against the Jesuits.

-As in many European countries, Jesuits were being banned or heavily restricted in many of the German states e.g. in Saxony (1831), Baden (1960) or Württemberg (1862), and even in Catholic ones such as Bavaria (1851).
+As in many European countries, Jesuits were being banned or heavily restricted in many of the German states, e.g. in Saxony (1831), Baden (1960) or Württemberg (1862), and even in Catholic ones such as Bavaria (1851).